Viyom/ns-3-dev-git/src/internet/doc/udp.rst

   implementations, and for declaring UDP-specific multicast API.

-* class :cpp:class:`UdpSocketImpl`: This class subclasses ``UdpSocket``, and provides a socket interface to ns3's implementation of UDP.
+* class :cpp:class:`UdpSocketImpl`: This class subclasses ``UdpSocket``, and provides a socket interface to ns-3's implementation of UDP.

 * class :cpp:class:`UdpSocketFactory`: This is used by the layer-4 protocol instance to create UDP sockets.

-* class :cpp:class:`UdpSocketFactoryImpl`: This class deriving from ``SocketFactory`` implements the API for creating UDP sockets.
+* class :cpp:class:`UdpSocketFactoryImpl`: This class is derived from ``SocketFactory`` and implements the API for creating UDP sockets.

 * class :cpp:class:`UdpHeader`: This class contains fields corresponding to those in a network UDP header (port numbers, payload size, checksum) as well as methods